Mayoral elections in Evansville, Indiana: Libertarian nomination

 Bart Gadau was nominated by the Libertarian Party.

 Republican primary

 Independent candidates

 Steve Ary ran as an independent candidate.

 General election

 During the general election, turnout in Vanderburgh County, in which Evansville is located, was 19.94%.

 Winnecke became the fourth mayor of Evansville to be elected to a third term.

 2023

-The 2023 Evansville, Indiana mayoral election will be held in 2023.
-Incumbent mayor Lloyd Winnecke is not running for re-election to a fourth term in office.
+The 2023 Evansville, Indiana mayoral election was held on November 7, 2023.
+Party nominees were selected in primary elections on May 2.
+Incumbent Republican mayor Lloyd Winnecke chose to retire rather than run for re-election to a fourth term in office and was succeeded by Stephanie Terry.